henoriega/fkpt/README.md

 # fkpt
-Perturbation theory for Modified Gravity Theory using "fk"-Kernels
+Perturbation theory for Modified Gravity Theory using "fk"-Kernels. fkpt is a code that computes the 1-loop redshift space power spectrum for tracers.

 ## Author: